 Settings ↑ Back to top

-The filter widget can be configured to fine-tune its appearance and behavior using the settings outlined below.
+The filter block can be configured to fine-tune its appearance and behavior using the settings outlined below.

 Search Results ↑ Back to top